hpc4cmb/toast-workshop-ucsd-2019/README.md

 15:45 | Future Directions / Roadmap
 16:15 | Hackathon Ideas and Discussion
 17:00 | End of Day 2
-18:00 | Astronomy on Tap:  Informal short talks at local pub
+18:00 | Astronomy on Tap San Diego: Special TOAST edition at New English Brewing (10min drive from UCSD)

 ### Wednesday October 16th